NOTICE – D2L Night School will be closed on October 25th due to Continuing Education’s Graduation

 Hybrid courses provide an opportunity to utilize the best of the web and the best of the F2F environments.
 On-line and F2F activities and interactions can vary widely in hybrid courses, thus creating a new learning opportunity for adults to improve literacy and numeracy and complete credits for their Ontario Secondary School Diploma.

-Incorporating Technology Into Learning for Adults
+Incorporating Technology Into Learning

 - We use technology to support project-based learning, and to facilitate research, collaboration, reflection, presentation, and inquiry